indentlabs/notebook/docs/subscriptions.md

 - There seems to be a bug somewhere where some users Subscriptions are ending early (and just need their `end_date` updated to a point in the distant future), but occurrences of this may just be from subscriptions that started before we began setting 5-year durations by default (from 31-day durations).
+- It'd be very nice to abstract this out enough to support other payment methods like Paypal.